 ___ *U. S. Environmental Protection Agency (Entry form 3520-1)

-___ *U. S. Customs Entry Document (With delivery authorized stamp or electronic stamp)
+___ *U. S. Customs Entry Document (form 3461) (with delivery authorized stamp or electronic stamp)

 *These documents can be obtained from the broker/shipping company.
 In the event there is no shipping company used, documents can be obtained directly from the U. S. Customs.